criblio/appscope/website/src/pages/docs/downloading.md

 From [Cribl's download page](https://cribl.io/download/#tab-1), you can download AppScope and then explore its CLI.
 Getting started is that easy.

-You can download AppScope as a binary to run on your Linux OS, or as a container.
+You can download AppScope as a binary to run from a [suitable location](#where-from) in your Linux OS, or as a container.

 ### Download as Binary